 For example, in the 1960 case of Henderson v Radio Corp Pty Ltd, a photograph of the Hendersons, two well-known professional ballroom dancers, was used without their permission on the cover of a ballroom dancing record.
 They sued in passing off.
 The court accepted that Radio Corp had falsely represented some affiliation between the Henderson and its record.
 Further, the court found that in using the photograph, the record company had denied the Hendersons the potential to exploit their image for their own gain.

 There is no general right of privacy in Australia.
 Existing privacy legislation at federal and state level is primarily concerned with the privacy of information held by the public and private sector and the impact of business conduct on the privacy of individuals, and is therefore of little or no use in the prevention of the unauthorised use of a person's image.
-For more information see Arts Law's information sheet on Privacy and the private sector.

 Whilst there is no right to privacy in Australia, recent developments overseas and in Australian courts leave open the possibility of a future tort of invasion of privacy in Australia.
 A tort is a private, civil wrong or injury for which the court may provide a remedy for any damage caused.